 Coronavirus disease 2019 (COVID-19) is caused by the new Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) that originated in Wuhan, China.
 The World Health Organization (WHO) declared this disease spread as an ongoing pandemic [1].
-As of July 6, 2020, the pandemic has resulted in over 11 million cases, and more than
+As of July 2020, the pandemic has resulted in over 14 million cases, and more than 600,000 deaths worldwide.

-530,000 deaths worldwide and continues to grow unabated.
 The disease commonly infects the lungs and results in pneumonia-like symptoms [2].
 Reverse transcription-polymerase chain reaction (RT-PCR) analysis is the gold standard to confirm infections.
 However, these tests are reported to exhibit varying sensitivity and are not widely available [2].
 Radiological imaging using chest X-rays (CXRs) and computed tomography (CT) scans, though not currently recommended in the United States, are commonly used radiological diagnostic support aids to manage COVID-19 disease progression [2].
-While CT scans are more sensitive in detecting pulmonary disease manifestations than CXRs, their use is limited due to issues such as cross-contamination, non-portability, repeated sanitation requirements for CT examination rooms, and equipment, and exposing patients under investigation (PUI), hospital staff and technical personnel to the infection.
-Following the American College of Radiology (ACR) recommendations [3], CXRs are considered a viable alternative to CT scans in addressing some of these limitations.
+While CT scans are more sensitive in detecting pulmonary disease manifestations than CXRs, their use is limited due to issues such as non-portability, repeated sanitation requirements for CT examination rooms and equipment, and exposing patients, hospital staff and technical personnel to the infection.
+According to the American College of Radiology (ACR) recommendations [3], CXRs are considered a viable alternative to CT scans in addressing some of these limitations.
 However, the pandemic nature of the disease has compounded the existing shortage of expert radiologists, particularly in third-world countries [4].
 Under these circumstances, artificial intelligence (AI) driven computer-aided diagnostic (CADx) tools have been considered as potentially viable alternatives for facilitating swift patient referrals or aiding appropriate medical care [5].
-Several studies using data-driven deep learning (DL) algorithms with convolutional neural network (CNN) models in various strategies have been published for detecting, localizing, or measuring progression of COVID-19 using CXRs and CTs [4] [6,7].
+Several studies using data-driven deep learning (DL) algorithms with convolutional neural network (CNN) models in various strategies have been published for detecting, localizing, or measuring progression of COVID-19 using CXRs and CTs [4, 6, 7].
 While there are scores of medical imaging CADx solutions that use DL approaches for disease detection including COVID-19, there are significant limitations in existing approaches related to data set type, size, scope, model architecture, and evaluation.
-We address these shortcomings and propose novel analyses to meet the urgent demand for COVID-19 detection using CXRs.
+We address these concerns and propose novel analyses to meet the urgent demand for COVID-19 detection using CXRs.

-Image modality-specific transfer learning
+Modality-specific transfer learning and ensemble learning